-Besides using the online tool, customer can also validate the error code by scanning the QR code with a QR APP on smart phone.
+Besides using the online tool, customers can also validate the error code by scanning the QR code with a QR APP on a smartphone.

-- User to obtain the QR code from ePSA error Windows.
+- User to obtain the QR code from SupportAssist On-board Diagnostics error screen.

-- User can use any QR code scanner application via smart phone to scan the QR code.
+- User can use any QR code scanner application through the smartphone to scan the QR code.

-3. QR code scanner application will scan the code and automatically generate the link out.
-Click on the link to proceed.
+3. The QR code scanner application will scan the code and automatically generate a link.
+Click the link to proceed.